 l.
 Strategic Management: MN 499 is required for all students seeking the B.S.B.A. degree and is to be taken in the senior year.
 Economics majors seeking the B.S.E. degree take EC 499 instead of MN 499.

 10. The completion of requirements in the University Core Curriculum in the Liberal Arts (see the section of this Bulletin on Liberal Education at John Carroll University, pages 58-70).
-Boler School of Business students must complete the following courses:
+Boler College of Business students must complete the following courses:

 a.
 EC 201-202 plus one other course in Division III (a total of 9 hours)